 This is simple.
 Assignments are due on their due dates.
 All due dates for the entire semester will be available on the Course Schedule below.
-Late Post-Lab and Research Paper assignments will lose 10% per day; nothing will be accepted after 3 days.
+Late Post-Lab and Research Paper assignments will lose 10% per day; nothing will be accepted after 2 days.
+Note that Postlab_05 CANNOT BE LATE, and is due on Thursday August 10th.